AnujMishra77000/One-click-to-check-internet-speed/README.md

-pip install speedtest-cli  ---> run this comman in your terminal import speedtest as <namne> make a functions to write speedtest code.
+Step(1) pip install speedtest-cli  ---> run this comman in your terminal Step(2) import speedtest as <namne>
+Step(3) create a functions to write speedtest code.